whatyouhide/elixir-love-at-first-sip/slides.md

 #=> [:foo, :bar, :baz]
 ```

 ???

-Data structures in Elixir are just like Erlang data structures (actually, they
+Most Elixir (actually, Erlang) data structures are immutable, with only a
-*are* Erlang data structures).
+handful of exceptions.